TheThingKnownAsKit/nerts/README.md

 package-lock.json and package.json are automatically generated files that just manage the dependencies of the project

+# Installing Dependencies

+Running `npm run install-all` will install all dependencies in the project

 # Running Backend

 server.js is what actually starts everything, consider it the main